gxnther/phase-1-project/NOTES.md

-### Ideas?
+### Gunther's Garden Planner

-* Save a list of crops you can plan your garden with and get information https://www.growstuff.org/ API
+A simple app that queries the growstuff.org API so you can access plant infomration, growing tips, and companion plants.
+If interested in growing a plant, you can add it to your virtual garden to help with your garden planning.

 ### Overview
 * User can search for crop and learn more about growing information and tips.

 ### Features
-* Form to search for crop (submit)
+* Form to query crop of interest
-* List crops
-* Expand for more information
+* List information about crop
-* Pictures
-* Favorite plants to grow
+* List companion plants
+* Provide a picture
+* Add crop to "My Garden" if interested in growing.
+* Delete crop from garden

 ### MVP
-* Form to add crops
+* Form to query crop of interest
-* List of favorited crops / can delete
+* List information about crop
-* Plant results are displayed with picture (DCOMContentLoaded)
-* User clicks on picture for more information
+* Provide a picture
+* Add crop to "My Garden" if interested in growing.

 ### Stretch

-git checkout to go back
+* List companion plants
+* Delete crop from garden